Posted by Brent Wilson on 8/1/2017 to FAQ (Frequently Asked Questions)

 Climate is important

 Though guava are subtropical plants that grow well in USDA Zones 8a-11, they don't like too much extreme heat.
-A little shade or filtered sun during the hottest part of summer afternoons would be appreciated.
+A little shade or filtered sun during the hottest part of summer afternoons would be appreciated on zones 10 and 11.
 Guava trees also don't like extreme cold.
 While they can be grown in USDA Zone 8 the plant might not produce fruit, however should reliably produce fruit in zones 9 through 11.

 Sunlight is important